chainguard-dev/edu/content/chainguard/migration-guides/porting-apps-to-chainguard/index.md

 ...
 curl --output ./monster.png 'localhost:8080/monster/wolfi?size=100'
 ```
+> **Note:** If you receive a "port is already allocated" error, be sure to clean up the previous container.
+Check what containers are running with `docker container ls` and remove it with `docker rm -f <container-name>`.
 There are still more tweaks that could be made.
 Bret Fisher has some [excellent resources on
 building Node.js containers in this GitHub
 repo](https://github.com/BretFisher/nodejs-rocks-in-docker).
 But for the purposes of this example